stassa/louise/README.md

 Note that the structured documentation included in the Prolog source is a work in progress.
-Most of the time it is mostly accurate, but there are parts of it that are obsolte.
+Most of the time it is mostly accurate, but there are parts of it that are obsolete.
 Still- better than nothing.

 Additionally to all this you may get some useful information from the current draft of the manual stored in the file `MAN.md` in the directory `louise/doc`.